Probate Q&A Series

 Step 4: Record the Partition Decree and Plat

-Record the court’s decree and the commissioner’s plat in the county Register of Deeds office.
+Record the court’s decree and any plat in the county Register of Deeds office if the instrument is otherwise entitled to registration.
 Recording follows N.C.
-Gen. Stat. § 47-30.
+Gen. Stat. § 47-30 for plats.
 This step creates public notice of each owner’s new parcel.

 Step 5: Complete the Land Recombination Survey

-A licensed surveyor files a land recombination plat that merges or reconfigures tax parcels.
+A licensed surveyor may prepare a recombination plat that merges or reconfigures parcels.
 Under N.C.
-Gen. Stat. § 47-33, the surveyor certifies the plat and records it with the Register of Deeds and the county tax office or GIS unit.
+Gen. Stat. § 47-30, the plat must meet North Carolina plat-recording requirements and be recorded with the Register of Deeds.
+County tax office or GIS updates are administrative matters governed locally, not by § 47-33.

 Step 6: Prepare and Record New Deeds

-Using the recombination plat and partition decree as references, draft new deeds conveying each parcel to the proper co-owner.
+Using the recombination plat and partition decree as references, draft and record any deeds or other instruments needed to reflect the resulting ownership.
 In each deed, describe the property by referencing the book and page or instrument number of the recombination plat and the partition decree.
-Finally, record these deeds with the Register of Deeds.
+Finally, record these instruments with the Register of Deeds.

 Step 7: Update Tax and Mapping Records